 50 Running Terms: Terminology All Runners Should Know

-Running terminology spans the gamut from running terms that describe specific types of workouts to running lingo that runners use to describe feelings associated with being a runner, sometimes in sort of a tongue-in-cheek manner.
+Running terminology spans the gamut from terms that describe specific types of workouts to the lingo that runners use to describe feelings associated with being a runner, sometimes in a tongue-in-cheek manner.

-For example, running terms and running terminology of the first sort include things like threshold intervals and VO2 max, while running jargon of the second ilk include acronyms like DNF and terms like bonking.
+For example, running terminology of the first sort includes things like threshold intervals and VO2 max, while running jargon of the second ilk includes acronyms like DNF and terms like bonking.

 There is such a rich vocabulary of common running terminology that there could be a glossary of running terms several pages long.

-This article is essentially a mini running glossary of sorts, as we will highlight some of the running terms and jargon every runner should know.
+This guide is essentially a mini running glossary, highlighting some of the most important running terms and jargon every runner should know.ย

 From important training terms to common acronyms and fun running slang, let us transport you back to the days of learning new vocabulary words in grammar school with our list of 50 running terms all runners should know.